sbs20/scanservjs/docs/13-proxy.md

 | `/favicon.svg` | Favicon |

 These resources contain no sensitive data and must be publicly reachable.
+This is optional — without it, all scanning features work normally.
+Only PWA installation fails, and CORS errors appear in the browser developer console (invisible to regular users).

 ### Content Security Policy and the Cloudflare beacon